Fascia Yoga: Importance for yoga teachers and practitioners

 Fascia does not replace musculoskeletal anatomy but includes, enhances, and evolves it.
 It does the same to all the classified systems of the body, most particularly the nervous system.

-How fascia works in yoga and how yoga works on the fascia
+How yoga works on the fascia

 The fascia includes both the physical and the mental aspects of yoga study, from the postures to the ability to manage various bodily systems (i.e., respiration and more refined practices of self-management) and meditation.

-The significance of the fascia to studies of the human body has been quite astonishingly underestimated given that
+The significance of the fascia to studies of the human body has been quite astonishingly underestimated given that:

-- it is alive and anything but passive,
+- It is alive and anything but passive

-- it is a sensory organ that is re-writing the classical understanding of the nervous system,
+- It is a sensory organ that is re-writing the classical understanding of the nervous system

-- it is literally everywhere and
+- It is literally everywhere within and

 - it is continuous throughout our form, on every scale, joining and relating everything to everything else.